elugens/hello-javascript/docs/browser-related-questions/ui-events/pointer-events.md

 <details>
   <summary><strong>View Answer:</strong></summary>
   <div>
-  <div><strong>Interview Response:</strong> The pointercancel event fires when there is an ongoing pointer interaction.
-Something happens that causes it to get aborted so that no more pointer events get generated.
+  <div><strong>Interview Response:</strong> The pointercancel event fires when there is an ongoing pointer interaction, then something happens that causes it to abort so that no more pointer-events generate.
 There are several reasons this behavior may manifest itself, including the pointer device hardware was physically disabled, and the device orientation changed (tablet rotated).
-The browser decided to handle the interaction independently, considering it a mouse gesture, zoom-and-pan action, or something else.
+The browser decided to handle the interaction independently, considering it a mouse gesture, zoom-and-pan action,  or anything related to user interaction.
     </div>
   </div>
 </details>